+To consumers, it's an exotic locale.
+To manufacturers, it's a rich source of fresh and sustainable ingredients.
+For these reasons and more, Brazil has come into its own as a product supplier.
 According to the country's Ministry of Agriculture, Livestock Farming and Supply, Brazilian exports of agricultural products grew from $20.6 billion in 2000 to $58.4 billion in 2007, a 183% increase.
 And some of the fastest-growing segments fall right in line with health and wellness.
 Fresh fruit ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.